 Use a Secure Password

-When you're creating any password, the general rule of thumb is to have a good combination of capital letters, numbers, and symbols mixed in.
-If you include a mixture of those characters within your password it will be significantly more difficult to crack for any unwelcome guests.
-In addition to this, the longer the password is the better so you should always setup passwords that are at least 8 characters or longer!
+When you're creating any password the rule of thumb is to have a combination of capital letters, numbers, and symbols while avoiding any dictionary words.
+If you include a mixture of those characters within your password it will be significantly harder to crack for any unwelcome guests.

 Monitor "Last Account Activity"